 The cloudsqlsuperuser role only supports the following dynamic privileges:

-The cloudsqlsuperuser role doesn't support any Data Definition Language (DDL) operations on the MySQL database.
+The cloudsqlsuperuser role doesn't support any Data Definition Language (DDL)

 To see a complete list of privileges granted to the cloudsqlsuperuser role,

 SHOW GRANTS FOR 'cloudsqlsuperuser'